Blond11516/code-santa/README.md

 For more information on how to get the OAuth token, and creating Slack apps in general, follow [this official guide](https://api.slack.com/authentication/basics).

-### Other dependincies

-Oban relies on a PostgreSQL database to manage background jobs.
-You will need to provision one in order to use this application.

 ### Fly.io

 This app comes with a [fly.io configuration file](fly.toml), making ready to deploy on fly.
 It also fits very comfortably in fly's free tier.
 Here are the steps you need to follow: